 A Quick Introduction to Safety and Certifications

+Let's be honest, talking about quality isn't the most exciting subject, but it is important.
 Not all baby products are designed and tested equally.
 As parents, we expect that baby products are made with safe materials and are safe to operate.
-How do really know how safe a baby product is or how much testing has been completed?
+How do we really know how safe the product is or how much testing has been completed?
 We are often marketed with buzzwords and three letter acronyms that may not always make sense.
-This article does not outline all safety considerations, but it does touch on three important factors that parents should consider when buying a baby product.
+We are not going to cover all safety considerations, but we will touch on a few factors that you should consider.

 BPA (Bisphenol A)